 What's the difference?

-An aquarist (a fish or aquarium hobbyist) does much more than that.
+An aquarist (a fish or aquarium hobbyist), on the other hand, does much more than that.
 An aquarist learns about things like the native areas his or her fish come from in nature, the kind of water they need, the kind of food they eat, etc., and then tries to create a little piece of that natural environment in a glass tank.

 Another excellent way to get a turtle is to adopt one.
 Online turtle forums usually have adoption sections.
 General community listing sites like CraigsList.org also have ads for animal adoptions, and your veterinarian or local pet shop may know of someone who has a turtle who needs a new home.

 Most turtles that are up for adoption are turtles whose owners couldn't care for them anymore.
 They're usually adult or near-adult turtles, so you probably won't get to watch them grow.
 But you can help give a turtle a better, happier life.
 So if raising your turtle from a hatchling isn't that important to you, consider adopting an adult turtle.